18thStreet-code-challenges/replaceWordsInPage/README.md

 ###Example:

-1. Open Chrome and navigate to Open the developer tools in chrome and paste in your JavaScript
+1. Open Chrome and navigate to your html file on disk.
 2. The page should update to look like the image below.
 It is okay if your counts are off by a few.
 ![Smaller icon](http://gregsandell.com/misc/replaceWordsInPage.png "Title here")